gm2021g/gm2021g/README.md

-<h1 align="center">Hi!
-I'm María Isabel González</h1>
+<h1> Hi!
+I'm María Isabel González </h1>
-<h3 align="center">I am a systems analyst and software developer from Argentina, with experience working in different companies and industries.
+<h3> I am a systems analyst and software developer from Argentina, with experience working in different companies and industries.
 I graduated from the University of Buenos Aires with a degree in systems analysis.
 I love technology, especially analysis and developing software. </h3>

-- 🌱 I’m currently learning **React Native**

-- 📫 Email **gm2021g@gmail.com**

 - 🛠 Interested in: **Mobile, fronted, backend, data bases.**

 - 😍 What i like to do: **I like challenges, learning, helping and sharing my knowledges.**

+- 🌱 I’m currently learning **React Native**

+- 📫 Email: **gm2021g@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">